Absolventa/best_boy/README.md

 * serving all assets via the asset pipeline (used to be a opt-in before)
 * removes unnecessary generator boilerplate and config options
 * using the newest Bootstrap version (3)
+* allows per class extending instead of polluting the whole app

 Installation